 Although not every reputational risk can be predicted, there are measures you can take to prepare for a worst case scenario and prevent it before it happens.
 Here are a few ways you can mitigate reputational risk.

 Honor your core values.

 The first method of preventing reputational risk is to lean on the core values of your organization.
 You can include the mission and vision in your decision making, too.
 By relying on these building blocks of your company culture, you can not only shield it from harm, you can double down on your choices internally and externally because they will align with the purpose the founders had in mind when building the company.

 Require internal compliance training.

 Although some risk reduction measures may seem like common sense to some of your employees, especially those in leadership, it's a good idea to have all employees of your company (and even contractors, if possible) take a course or complete a knowledge check on company policies around social media, press, and speaking about the organization in public.
+In other words, your employees should do a compliance training session.
 The more transparent you can be about what you're requiring of your team and why, the better off you'll be in managing reputational risk.

 Use social listening tools.

 Keeping your metaphorical ear to the streets is another way to prevent potential risks or diffuse those that are starting to gain traction on the web.
 Tools most notably used for social media, like Sprout Social, are perfect for spotting conversations that may position your brand in an unsavory light.
 But you'll want to have a plan for addressing these issues, too.

 It's not wise to go into a conversation between unhappy customers and prove them wrong or explain yourself.
 Rather, consider these smart ways to handle disgruntled customers and turn them into brand advocates.